bucsspring2024/final-project-noah-s-team-it-s-just-me/README.md

     1. Start the game
     2. Observe that the maze is randomly generated every time
     3. Make sure you are able to navigate through the maze to the volcano
-    4. Oberve that the obstacles are randomly generated every time
+    4. Oberve that the obstacles are randomly generated every time.
+If they're randomly generated in the direction you need to go, better luck next time!
+Get better rng.
     - Expected Outcome: The randomly generated maze should have a layout which you are able to navigate through and the randomly generated obstacles should be placed throughout the maze.